drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L04/slides.md

 ## Advances that make Columnar DBs feasible

-1. **Data Compression**: Columnar DBs use techniques such as Run Length Encoding (essentially storing the number of times a value is repeated) and Dictionary Encoding (storing a dictionary of unique values and their corresponding indices) to reduce storage space and improve query performance.
+1. **Data Compression**: Columnar databases employ techniques such as Run Length Encoding (where repetitions of a value are condensed into a single entry with a count) and Dictionary Encoding (which uses a dictionary of unique values and indices) to conserve storage space and boost query efficiency.

-2. **Vectorized Execution**: Utilizes CPU vector registers to process multiple data elements with a single instruction, enhancing performance.
-CPU vector registers are small, fast storage locations within the CPU that can hold multiple data points simultaneously.
+2. **Vectorized Execution**: This programming approach leverages CPU vector registers to process entire arrays of data with a single instruction, improving performance by utilizing parallel data processing.
+The use of vectorized execution efficiently harnesses SIMD capabilities in software.

-3. **SIMD (Single Instruction, Multiple Data)**: SIMD architectures allow the same operation to simultaneously occur on multiple data points, crucial for achieving high performance on columnar storage through parallel processing.
+3. **SIMD (Single Instruction, Multiple Data)**: SIMD refers to the hardware architecture that allows for the simultaneous execution of a single operation on multiple data points.
+This capability is essential for parallel processing in columnar storage, enabling high performance and efficiency.

 <!--s-->